A Croatia fly-drive holiday is the perfect way to experience the many delights of this magnificent country up-close and at your own pace.

 Drive to Split (158 km).
 Stop en route at Krka National Park to admire the famous waterfalls before heading to Sibenik and Trogir, two undiscovered gems, where you might think you have landed on a film set, as every corner is full of character and locals are ‘busy’ resting in the shade from the warmth of the sun.
 Check in to your Split hotel for two nights.
 (B)

 There are several routes you can take from Split to Korcula, either by car ferry from Split to Vela Luka on the west of Korcula island (approx. 3 hour ferry and an hour drive on to Korcula town).
-Alternatively, drive south along the coastal road towards the Pejlasic peninsula, where you can cross by hourly ferry from Orebic to Domince on Korcula island (approx. 5 hour drive).
+Alternatively, drive south along the coastal road crossing on to the Peljesac peninsula via the newly opened Peljesac bridge.
+From here you can cross by hourly ferry from Orebic to Domince on Korcula island (approx. 3.5 hour drive).
 Check-in to your hotel for a three night stay.
 (B)

 Why not opt to take an excursion across to the neighbouring island of Mljet where 1/3 of the island is classed as national park.
 Bike along pine forested trails, swim in the inland saltwater lakes or kayak across them to a marooned Benedictine monastery.
 (B)